Accelerating industrial decarbonisation amid an energy crisis and economic uncertainty

 Head of Risk & Sustainability, GFG Alliance

 VP Technology Solutions, H2 Green Steel

 City Energy Transformation Lead, E.ON UK

 Head of Industrial Carbon Capture Supply Chains, Hydrogen and Industrial Carbon Capture Directorate, BEIS

 Decarb Catalyst is designed to offer continuous opportunities for networking and information sharing over three days.
-Before the conference starts on Tuesday 21st February you have the option of joining a series of site visits which will be announced shortly, as well as an optional pre-conference dinner.
+Before the conference starts on Tuesday 21st February you have the option of joining a series of site visits to the RICE Initiative in Wales or the C-Capture Labs and Pilot Plant in North Yorkshire.

 On Wednesday 22nd and Thursday 23rd February you have the option of proactively participating in the surrounding discussions throughout as little or as much as feels comfortable.
 Panel discussions with Q&A on stage are interspersed with a choice of private discussion roundtables which follow the Chatham House Rule to enable truly open and authentic dialogue.